rizky-herucakra/gmock-win32/README.md

 - Added `RESTORE_MODULE_FUNC` macro

 ## Version 1.0.2 (12 March 2023)
-- Added support of new `MOCK_*` macro, which no longer requires you to specify the argument count in the name
+- Added support for the new `MOCK_*` macro, which no longer requires you to specify the argument count in the name

 ## Version 1.0.1 (10 March 2023)
-- Added support of delegating calls to a real function via `INVOKE_REAL_MODULE_FUNC` macro
+- Added support for delegating calls to a real function via `INVOKE_REAL_MODULE_FUNC` macro

 ## Version 1.0.0 (08 March 2023)
 - Initial public release